 A specialized training for victim advocates has been held annually since 2000.
 This two-day seminar is free of charge to all prosecutor-based victim advocates and includes training in a wide range of victim issues.
-Such specialized training was held in conjunction with the prosecutors' summer meeting in June 2019.
+Because of the Covid-19 virus we were unable to offer this specialized training in conjunction with the 'virtual' prosecutors' summer meeting in June 2020.
+The Institute was able to participate in two victim/witness academies and a S.T.O.P. training and reached 108 attendees.